Table of Contents

 Instructions

-- Fill the glass about three-quarters full with crushed ice.Crushed ice
+- Fill each mug about three-quarters full with crushed ice.crushed ice

 - Stir gently to combine.

-- Add a few dashes of ginger bitters.Few dashes of ginger bitters
+- Add a few dashes of ginger bitters, if using.2 dashes ginger bitters

 Notes